Baryonic Imprints on DM Halos: Population Statistics from Dwarf Galaxies to Galaxy Clusters: Methods

 The halo properties we study have multiple possible definitions and methods of computation.
 Here we describe our approach.
 A key difference with some previous work is that, for properties other than mass, we ignore all substructure and unbound particles and use only the central (or primary) subhalo of each halo.

-In the standard TNG analysis, halos are first identified using a Friends of friends (FoF) percolation method, after which the \textsc{Subfind} algorithm \citep{Springel2001Subfind, Dolag2009Subfind} both uses the density field to identify subhalos and then applies a binding energy condition to each identified subhalo to discard particles that are not bound to it.
-Since FoF works only in position-space, FoF halos can contain substructure (subhalos or particle streams) with vastly different velocities to the other substructure in the halo.
-We have confirmed that such ``contamination'', where velocity distributions within $\Rtwohc$ are multimodal, happens frequently for low-mass halos lying in the infall regions of massive halos.
+In the standard TNG analysis, haloes are first identified using a Friends of friends (FoF) percolation method, after which the \textsc{Subfind} algorithm \citep{Springel2001Subfind, Dolag2009Subfind} both uses the density field to identify subhaloes and then applies a binding energy condition to each identified subhalo to discard particles that are not bound to it.
+Since FoF works only in position-space, FoF haloes can contain substructure (subhaloes or particle streams) with vastly different velocities to the other substructure in the halo.
+We have confirmed that such ``contamination'', where velocity distributions within $\Rtwohc$ are multimodal, happens frequently for low-mass haloes lying in the infall regions of massive haloes.
 When left uncorrected, such multimodality strongly affects the velocity-based statistics of interest to us.
 Our solution is to use only the central subhalo in all of our property calculations with the exception of the halo total mass.
 This avoids the velocity bimodality and also provides lower-noise measurements of the DM density profile and halo shape parameters, which are all affected by substructure.
-The focus on only the central subhalo removes less than $10\%$ of the DM mass within $\Rtwohc$ in cluster-scale halos, and this number drops to $3\%$ for dwarf galaxy-scale halos.
+The focus on only the central subhalo removes less than $10\%$ of the DM mass within $\Rtwohc$ in cluster-scale haloes, and this number drops to $3\%$ for dwarf galaxy-scale haloes.